CogStack/CogStack-Pipeline/docs/examples/index.md

 ![alt text]({{ site.url }}/assets/uservices.png "CogStack data processing workflow")

-[//]: # "Connecting to ES, Kibana and PostgreSQL" Assuming that everything is working fine, we should be able to connect to the running microservices.
-For the ease of access, selected running services (`elasticsearch` and `kibana`) have their port connections forwarded to `localhost` via `nginx` proxy.
-When accessing webservices and when asked for **credentials** the username is *test* with password *test*.
+Assuming that everything is working fine, we should be able to connect to the running microservices.

 ### Kibana and ElasticSearch